 The Company provides general contracting and real estate services to certain related party entities that are included in these consolidated financial statements.
-Revenue and Gross Profits from construction contracts with related party entities of the Company were not material for the year ended December 31, 2022.
-Revenue from construction contracts with related party entities of the Company were \$23.6 million and \$52.2 million for the years ended December 31, 2021, and 2020, respectively.
-Gross profits from such contracts were \$1.7 million and \$2.0 million for the years ended December 31, 2021, and 2020, respectively.
-Gross profits from such contracts were \$1.7 million and \$2.0 million for the years ended December 31, 2021, and 2020, respectively.
-As of December 31, 2022 there were no outstanding balance from related parties of the Company.
-As of December 31, 2021 there was \$4.1 million outstanding from related parties of the Company included in net construction receivables.
-Real estate services fees from affiliated entities of the Company were not material for any of the years ended December 31, 2022, 2021, and 2020.
+Revenue and gross profits from construction contracts with related party entities of the Company were nominal for the years ended December 31, 2023 and 2022.
+Revenue and gross profits from construction contracts with related party entities of the Company were \$23.6 million and \$1.7 million, respectively, for the year ended December 31, 2021.
+As of each of December 31, 2023 and 2022, there was no outstanding balance from related parties of the Company.
+Real estate services fees from affiliated entities of the Company were not material for any of the years ended December 31, 2023, 2022, and 2021.
 In addition, affiliated entities also reimburse the Company for monthly maintenance and facilities management services provided to the properties.
-Cost reimbursements earned by the Company from affiliated entities were not material for any of the years ended December 31, 2022, 2021, and 2020.
+Cost reimbursements earned by the Company from affiliated entities were not material for any of the years ended December 31, 2023, 2022, and 2021.

 The general contracting services described above include contracts with an aggregate price of \$81.6 million with the developer of a mixed-use project, including an apartment building, retail space, and a parking garage located in Virginia Beach, Virginia.
-The developer is owned in part by executives and nonindependent directors of the Company, not including the Chief Executive Officer and Chief Financial Officer.
+The developer is owned in part by executives and non-independent directors of the Company, not including the Chief Executive Officer, Chief Operating Officer, and Chief Financial Officer.
 These contracts were executed in October and December 2019 and as of December 31, 2022 were completed and resulted in aggregate gross profit of \$3.9 million to the Company, representing a gross profit margin of 5.1%.
-As part of these contracts and per the requirements of the lender for this project, the Company issued a letter of credit for \$9.5 million to secure certain performances of the Company's subsidiary construction company under the contracts, of which \$1.9 million remains outstanding as of December 31, 2022 and is projected to expire in May 2023.
+As part of these contracts and per the requirements of the lender for this project, the Company issued a letter of credit for \$9.5 million to secure certain performances of the Company's subsidiary construction company under the contracts, which letter of credit expired on August 16, 2023 and was not required to be renewed.

 The Company provides general contracting services to the Harbor Point Parcel 3 and Harbor Point Parcel 4 ventures.
 See Note 5 for more information.
-During the year ended December 31, 2022, the Company recognized gross profit of \$0.9 million relating to these construction contracts.
+During the years ended December 31, 2023 and 2022, the Company recognized gross profit of \$1.4 million and \$0.9 million, respectively, relating to these construction contracts, associated with 50% of gross profit on contracts for Harbor Point Parcel 3 and 10% of gross profit on contracts for Harbor Point Parcel 4.